Geology/History

 R.I: nα = 1.711 - 1.738 nβ = 1.714 - 1.741 nγ = 1.724 - 1.751

-Colour: Rose-pink to brownish red, gray, or yellow
+Colour: Rose-pink to brownish red, grey, or yellow

 Birefringence: δ = 0.013